oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

       EXPOSE 5000
       CMD [ "python3", "./hello.py" ]
       ```

   3. Build a Docker image:

       ```console
       docker build -t python-hello-app .
       ```

       You get a success message.

       ```console
       [INFO] BUILD SUCCESS
       Successfully tagged python-hello-app:latest
       ```

   4. Run the Docker image:

       ```console
       docker run --rm -p 5000:5000 python-hello-app:latest &
       ```

   5. Test the application using the `curl` command:

       ```console
       curl -X GET http://localhost:5000
       ```

-      If you get `<h1>Hello World from Flask!</h1>`, then the Docker image is running.
-Now you can push the image to Container Registry.
+      If you see `<h1>Hello World from Flask!</h1>`, then the Docker image is running.
+You can now push the image to Container Registry.

   6. Stop the running application.
       When you are done testing, get the process ID for your application.

       ```console
       ps -ef
       ```

       Stop the process.

       ```console
       kill <your-pid>
       ```

 Congratulations!
 You have successfully created a Python Flask Docker image.

 ## Deploy Your Docker Image